KannonZenetism/zenetism-field-physics/zenetism/mpx/nested-universes-and-simulated-realities.md

 These are not metaphors or illusions,
 but **genuinely existing worlds**
-that use awareness (or individuated consciousness) as substrate rather than matter.
+that use non-material awareness fields as substrate rather than physical matter.

 ---